WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 actor sends an `unmute` message back up the chain.
 Eventually, the `unmute` message reaches the `TCPSource` actor.
-The `TCPSource` actor resumes reading from the source TCP socket, which TCP translates into a non-zero advertise window to the data source.
+The `TCPSource` actor resumes reading from the source TCP socket, which TCP translates into sending a non-zero advertise window to the data source.
 The pipeline starts flowing again!

 Now we have all three pieces of back-pressure in place:

-* From a slow sink TCP socket to Wallaroo's `TCPSink` actor, via TCP's advertise window reduced to zero.
+* From a slow sink TCP socket to Wallaroo's `TCPSink` actor, by reducing TCP's advertise window to zero.
 (Recall, the zero window size is signalled to `TCPSink` by the `EWOULDBLOCK` condition.)
-* Backward along the stream processing chain from `TCPSink` to `TCPSource`, using the custom `mute` protocol within Wallaroo
+* Backward along the stream processing chain from `TCPSink` to `TCPSource`, using the custom `mute` protocol within Wallaroo.
-* From Wallaroo's `TCPSource` actor to the source's TCP socket, also via TCP's advertise window reduced to zero.
-(Recall, the `TCPSource` actor stops reading from the source socket when the actor is muted.)
+* From Wallaroo's `TCPSource` actor to the source's TCP socket, also by reducing TCP's advertise window to zero.
+(Recall, the `TCPSource` actor stops reading from the source socket when that actor is muted.)

-This `mute` messaging protocol between Wallaroo actors is software, and software tends to have bugs.
+The `mute` protocol between Wallaroo actors is software, and software tends to have bugs.
 It would be good to replace the artisanal, hand-crafted `mute` protocol inside Wallaroo